scriptrdotio/howto/mqtt/publish_to_remote_mqtt.md

-# How to publish a message to a remote mqtt broker from a script?
+# How to publish a message to a remote mqtt topic from a script?

 Very simple.
 This is what you need to do: